$Z$-critical connections and Bridgeland stability conditions: Preliminaries

 \subsubsection{Moment maps}

 We now produce the moment map.
-Consider $\scA(h)$, the space of $h$-unitary connections inducing an integrable complex structure on $E\to X$.
-The group of unitary gauge transformations $\G$ acts on $\scA(h)$ in the standard way: if $g=\exp (\psi)$ is a gauge transformation for some skew-Hermitian endomorphism $\psi \in \End(E)$, the action is given by
+Consider $\scA(h)$, the space of $h$-unitary connections on $E\to X$.
+In this section we will allow the complex structure the connection induces to be non-integrable -- this will be needed in \cref{sec:choosecplxstr}.
+The group of unitary gauge transformations $\G$ acts on $\scA(h)$ in the standard way: if $g=\exp (\psi)$ is a gauge transformation for some $\psi \in \End_{SH}(E)$, where $\End_{SH}(E)$ denotes endomorphisms that are skew-Hermitian with respect to $h$, the action is given by

 or